rxdhikx/AI-Risk_Classification-From-Financial-Documents/README.md

 word_list_AI.py - contains the keywords related to AI

 Literature_Review - literature review of some relevant papers on risk factor extraction and categorization

+bert_ai.ipynb - BERT code used on sample code

+bert_on_large_input_dataset.ipynb - BERT code for massive datasets, with edge cases handled